akauppi/GroundLevel-firebase-es/packages/backend/README.md

 ## Development workflow

 ```
-$ npm run start
+$ npm start
 ```

-This launches the Firebase emulator in one console, and automatically picks up changes to the sources.
+This launches the Firebase emulator in one terminal, and automatically picks up changes to the sources.

 You can then run individual tests against it (see `package.json` for the precise name of commands).